tim-zh/photon-paw/README.md

     //subscribe to events with unknown or dynamic names .defaultHandler((event, msg) -> System.out.println("unknown event " + event + " " + msg))

-    //execute some code after establishing the connection with ui .start(() ->
+    //execute some code after establishing a connection with ui .start(() ->

          //send an event to ui